mzazon/awesome-cloud-projects/aws/iot-analytics-kinesis-flink/iot-analytics-kinesis-flink.md

    echo "✅ Flink application created: ${FLINK_APP_NAME}"
    ```

    The Flink application is now deployed and configured for stream processing.
 The application performs 5-minute windowed aggregations on IoT sensor data, computing average, maximum, and minimum values grouped by device, sensor type, and location.
-This provides continuous analytics that update in real-time as new data arrives.
+This provides continuous analytics that update in real-time as new data arrives, with exactly-once processing guarantees.

 > **Tip**: Monitor Flink application metrics through CloudWatch to optimize performance and identify potential bottlenecks in your stream processing pipeline.
 See [Amazon Managed Service for Apache Flink Monitoring](https://docs.aws.amazon.com/managed-flink/latest/java/monitoring-overview.html) for detailed guidance.